Harassing collection calls

 You should also keep detailed records of any additional collection attempts after you've notified the collector that the debt isn't yours.
 Keep track of the time, dates, and duration of any additional calls and save any voice messages.
 If you think the calls are robocalls, make a note of that and why you think so.
 Also, keep copies of any letters or other documents that they send you.

 It's also a good idea to check your credit reports to make sure the other person's debt isn't listed on your reports.
 Use Annual Credit Report to get free copies of your credit reports from the three major credit reporting agencies.
 Once you have the reports, make sure that the other person's account isn't showing up on your credit report.
 If it is, you should send a dispute letter to each of the credit bureaus incorrectly reporting that account.
-Take a look at this post for more information about how to dispute incorrect information on your credit report.

 If you've told the debt collector that you are not the right person and continue to get collection calls for someone else, it's time to talk to a consumer rights attorney to discuss the situation in more detail.
 In addition to helping you stop the collection attempts, a consumer attorney can advise you whether you have any claims under the Fair Debt Collection Practices Act against the debt collector.
-If the debt doesn't belong to you, you've told the collector that, and the collector still keeps calling, it deserves to get sued under the FDCPA and be held accountable for harassing an innocent consumer.
+If the debt doesn't belong to you, you've told the collector that, and the collector still keeps calling, the collector deserves to get sued under the FDCPA and be held accountable for harassing an innocent person.

 Collection lawsuit for a debt that isn't yours